aeslaughter/moose/docs/content/documentation/modules/level_set/example_circle.md

 cycles could be achieved by altering the end time in the Executioner block.

 Ideally, the circle would maintain it shape throughout the simulation since it is simply being advected by a constant velocity.
-This is not the case in the results shown in Figure \ref{example_circle_16}, which clearly shows the initial circle being deformed during the simulation.
+This is not the case in the results shown in \ref{example_circle_16}, which clearly shows the initial circle being deformed during the simulation.

 One method to improve the solution is to increase the number of finite elements in the mesh, which can be done